cmendible/cmendible.github.io/_posts/2019-11-30-aks_read_azure_key_vault_secrets_using_aad_pod_identity.md

 In the last step, two resources are deployed.
 The first one is an **AzureIdentity** that will be used to identify the Managed Identity inside your cluster and the second one is an **AzureIdentityBinding** that binds the azure Identity with a Selector.

-Let's run the powershell command with the following parameters:
+Let's run the PowerShell command with the following parameters:

-* **Resourece Group**: myResourceGroup
+* **Resource Group**: myResourceGroup
 * **Managed Identity Name**: myId
 * **Identity Selector**: requires-vault
 * **AKS Name**: myAKS